59% of mortgage holders in the North of England say the cost-of-living crisis is affecting their mental health

-- 59 per cent of mortgage holders in the North of England including the North East, Cumbria, North West, Yorkshire and Humber, say the cost-of-living crisis is affecting their mental health compared with 56 per cent nationally;

-- 65 per cent in the Northern regions are worried their offspring will be unable to get on the property ladder compared with 66 per cent nationally;

-- 29 per cent in North of England are worried they will fail to make mortgage repayments within the next year;
+Nearly a third (30 per cent) say they are worried they will fail to make mortgage repayments within the next year, with those aged 18-24 expressing particular concern (42 per cent).

-- One third, 36 per cent, nationally could not afford to continue paying their mortgage for more than two months if a job loss affected the main earner in their household;
+In addition, more than a third (36 per cent) said they could only afford to continue paying their mortgage for two months if a job loss affected the main breadwinner, meaning repossessions could become a rising risk for the UK’s property market.

-- More than three-quarters nationally believe the UK is either already in a recession, 42 per cent, or about to enter one, 35 per cent;

-According to a new survey of 2,000 UK homeowners who pay a mortgage, conducted by independent market research firm Danebury Research on behalf of global technology leader Dye & Durham, the ongoing cost of living crisis is affecting the mental health of more than half mortgage holders in the north of England who have genuine concerns over their financial situation and that of their families.
+And with one in eight (12 per cent) UK homeowners expecting to delay selling or buying a home this year, legal professionals that rely on property transactions to drive revenue will need to take a closer look at their operations and make adjustments to better adapt to volatile market conditions and save money.

 Martha Vallance, chief operating officer for Dye & Durham, said: “The effects of high interest rates, energy bills and the increased cost of living overall cannot be underestimated.
 Our survey data shows people in the UK are extremely concerned about both their short- and long-term future and have reduced spending, raided savings and are delaying major purchases.